PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 20:16:46
+Last updated: 2024-04-07 20:17:19
-Random Quote: Don’t take it so personally, okay?
-I don’t like most people.
-He’s in the vast majority. - Jonathan Byers
+Random Quote: I'm telling you that there is. - Ulana Khomyuk